vovayartsev/dase/README.md

 # Dase

-Johann Dase was a mental calculator - he could count and multiply numbers very quickly.
+German mathematician Johann Dase was a mental calculator - he could count and multiply numbers very quickly.

 http://en.wikipedia.org/wiki/Zacharias_Dase

-"Dase" gem adds similar ability to Active Records whenever you need to calculate the number of associated records, like this:
+Dase gem adds extra speed to Active Record whenever you need to calculate the number of associated records, like this:

 ```